DIY Chlorine-Neutralizing Swim Spray

 – cause cardiovascular disease

-- cause allergies through sensitization
+– cause allergies due to sensitization

 Vitamin C Neutralizes Chlorine

-Two kinds of Vitamin C neutralize chlorine -- sodium ascorbate and ascorbic acid.
+Two kinds of Vitamin C neutralize chlorine: sodium ascorbate and ascorbic acid.

 First, ascorbic acid will lower pH, while sodium ascorbate will not.
-When you are spraying something on your skin, better to spray the non-acidic item than the acidic one.
+When you are spraying something on your skin, it’s better to spray the non-acidic item than the acidic one.

 DIY Swim Spray with beach towel and swimming googles